 Pac-12 powerhouse University of Washington has been a dominant force in women’s volleyball since about 1988.
 Coached by Keegan Cook, the Huskies have traveled the globe to compete with the best the world has to offer.
-They’ve reached the NCAA Tournament 23 times, including in every single year since 2002.
-Of those 23 appearances, the Huskies have reached the semifinals four times, and were even named tournament champions in 2005.
-As for the very competitive Pac-12 conference, Washington has won the title of regular season champions six times, including in 2013, 2015, and 2016.
+They’ve reached the NCAA Tournament 23 times, including every single year since 2002.
+Of those 23 appearances, the Huskies have reached the semifinals four times and were even named tournament champions in 2005.
+As for the very competitive Pac-12 conference, Washington has won the title of regular season champion six times, including in 2013, 2015, and 2016.

 University of Wisconsin

 University of Wisconsin in Madison has a long tradition of success with both men’s and women’s volleyball.
 Its women’s team has proven itself especially strong since the program’s founding in 1974.
 In 2007, the Badgers fought for the title of NCAA National Champion but ended up runner-up.
 Nearly the same story occurred in 2013.
 Still, the Wisconsin women’s volleyball team is nearly always ranked at the top of the NCAA and conference rankings.
 Also worth mentioning is the fact that the team usually ranks among all Division I volleyball programs for the average number of fans at each match.